 New Orleans was also threatened by surge in the channels in and around the city.
 Water in Mississippi Sound and Lake Borgne was pushed by northeasterly winds into the wetlands and the confluence of the MRGO and GIWW, and eventually into the IHNC.
-Water levels were 2.5-3 m in Lake Borgne and higher in the canals (as computed in Figs. 11c,d).
+Water levels were 2.5-3m in Lake Borgne and higher in the canals (as computed in Figure 11c-d).
 This relatively fast process corresponded to water being blown efficiently through Lake Borgne and to the timing of the peak winds as Gustav made landfall.
-At NOAA 8761305 (Fig. 21), USACE 76010 (Fig. 25), and the deployable USGS STB-04 (Fig. 27), which are located along the MRGO and the south shore of Lake Borgne, note the sharp peak of 3.25 m in the water levels at 1400 UTC 1 September 2008.
-This surge was focused by the confluence and reached higher levels of 3.5-3.75 m within the IHNC.
-This trend is shown at gauges located at the entrance to the IHNC (deployable USGS ORL-13) and within the southern reach of the IHNC (USACE 76160 and deployable USGS ORL-08).
+At NOAA 8761305 (Figure 21), USACE 76010 (Figure 25), and the deployable USGS STB-04 (Figure 27), which are located along the MRGO and the south shore of Lake Borgne, note the sharp peak of 3.25m in the water levels at 1400

+UTC 01 September 2008.
+This surge was focused by the confluence and reached higher levels of 3.5-3.75m within the IHNC.
+This trend is shown at gages located at the entrance to the IHNC (deployable USGS ORL-13) and within the southern reach of the IHNC (USACE 76160 and deployable USGS ORL-08).
 The peaks are narrow in these hydrographs, indicating that the surge enters and recedes quickly in the canal-lake-sound system.
-This 3.5-3.75 m of surge in the IHNC was a serious threat to New Orleans.
-The levees were not breached; however, water levels were within 0.5 m of the tops of the levees, and some wave overtopping was reported.
+This 3.5-3.75m of surge in the IHNC was a serious threat to New Orleans.
+The levees were not breached, however, water levels were within 0.5m of the tops of the levees, and some wave overtopping was reported.

-As computed in Figs. 11b-f, the Biloxi and Caernarvon marshes tend to slow the time of arrival of the surge but do not significantly attenuate the peaks thanks to the sustained northeasterly-to-southeasterly winds.
-The CHL gauges 10510, 10513, and 10504 show the limited dissipation of the surge as it moved over and around (through the Mississippi Sound and Lake Borgne) the friction-dominated Biloxi marsh.
-Note the decrease of 0.25 m in the peak surge at these gauges from east to west (Fig. 23).
+As computed in Figure 11b-f, the Biloxi and Caernarvon marshes tend to slow the time of arrival of the surge but do not significantly attenuate the peaks due to the sustained northeasterlyto-southeasterly winds.
+The CHL gages 10510, 10513 and 10504 show the limited dissipation of the surge as it moved over and around (through the Mississippi Sound and Lake Borgne) the friction-dominated Biloxi marsh.
+Note the decrease of 0.25m in the peak surge at these gages from east to west (Figure 23).
 The Caernarvon marsh also caused limited dissipation of the peak surge.
-At AK gauge 13 located at the edge of the marsh, the peak surge is 3.35 m, whereas the surge is 2.25 m at AK gauge 14 in Lake Lery (Fig. 22).
-Farther north against the levees, the permanent USGS gauge 295124089542100 also shows a peak of 2.25 m.
+At AK gage 13 located at the edge of the marsh, the peak surge is 3.35m, whereas the surge is 2.25m at AK gage 14 in Lake Lery (Figure 22).
+Farther north against the levees, the permanent USGS gage 295124089542100 also shows a peak of 2.25m.
 This surge existed against the levees of lower Plaquemines Parish, prior to being pushed northward over the marsh by the shifting winds.
-The marshes are believed to attenuate surge by as much as 1 m per 14.5 km (USACE 1963; Resio and Westerink 2008).
-However, after the winds shifted, the surge pushed effectively over the marshes; note the lack of attenuation in the Caernarvon marsh 9-12 h after landfall (as computed in Fig. 11f).
+The marshes are believed to attenuate surge by as much as 1m per 14.5km (USACE, 1963; Resio and Westerink, 2008).
+However, after the winds shifted, the surge pushed effectively over the marshes; note the lack of attenuation in the Caernarvon marsh 9-12hr after landfall (as computed in Figure 11f).
 Similar to other hurricanes that have impacted the region, when Gustav's winds aligned northwestward for an extended period over the marshes, surge was pushed effectively against the levees in the vicinity of English Turn.